Skip to main content

 BCS 403.
 Intermediate Bosnian-Croatian-Serbian Language I.

-The second year of BCS instruction will continue to build grammar and communication skills for intermediate low and heritage speakers.
-We will revisit and review many of the grammar concepts from the previous year while gradually incorporating new vocabulary and developing cultural competencies through a variety of authentic sources in the target language (comics, films, music and others).
+The second year of BCS instruction will continue to build grammar and communication skills for intermediate-low and heritage speakers.
+We will revisit and review many of the grammar concepts from the previous year while gradually incorporating new vocabulary and developing cultural competencies through a variety of authentic sources in the target language (comics, films, music, and others).
+In addition to in-class presentations, students will frequently work in pairs and collaborate on small projects.

 DTCH 402.
 Elementary Dutch.